Relintai/skeleton_editor/README.md

 # Skeleton Editor

+Deprecated.
+This is now merged into my godot fork's 3.x branch ( https://github.com/Relintai/godot/tree/3.x ), as not everything was solvable without engine patches.
+It will be developed there.

 This is a c++ engine module for the Godot engine that contains a modularized version of TokageItLab's pr's 3.2 version from the godot engine repository, until it gets merged.

 The original pr is here: https://github.com/godotengine/godot/pull/45699